rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

     an option to set the policy for account users.
 Then, click **Save Setting** to apply the change.

-    If you update the setting to required, users who do not have multi-factor authentication configured must add it the next time they log in.
+    If you update the setting to be required, users who do not have multi-factor authentication configured must add it the next time they log in.

-    When these users log back in, they are guided through the multi-factor authentication set up.
+    When these users log back in, they are guided through the multi-factor authentication setup.

 ### Configure multi-factor authentication during account log in